A predictive safety filter for learning-based control of constrained nonlinear dynamical systems: Predictive safety filter

-for $i\in\mIntInt{0}{N-2}$ with $\mZpred_{0|k}=x(k)$, $\pi$ according to Assumption~\ref{ass:local_incremental_stabilizability}, and $\mZpred_{i|k}$ according to \eqref{eq:MPSF_opt_dynamic_constraints}, always provides a feasible solution to \eqref{eq:MPSF_opt} with planning horizon $N-1$ (Algorithm 2, line 6) with probability $p_\mSafe$.
-Again, the tracking policy $\pi$ is only used in order to show that there exists a solution to \eqref{eq:MPSF_opt}, but it is not needed for implementation of the approach.
-The same argument holds true for all $\tilde k \in \mIntInt{k+1}{k + N-1}$ until the terminal set is reached (line 10), which allows us to establish safety at all times in a similar fashion as in the nominal case.
+for $i\in\mIntInt{0}{N-2}$ with $\mZpred_{0|k}=x(k)$, $\pi$ according to Assumption~\ref{ass:local_incremental_stabilizability}, and $\mZpred_{i|k}$ according to \eqref{eq:MPSF_opt_dynamic_constraints}, provides a feasible solution to \eqref{eq:MPSF_opt} with planning horizon $N-1$ (Algorithm 2, line 6) with probability $p_\mSafe$.
+Again, the tracking policy $\pi$ is only used in order to show that a solution to \eqref{eq:MPSF_opt} exists, but it is not needed for implementation of the approach.
+The same argument holds true for all $\bar k \in \mIntInt{k+1}{k + N-1}$ until the terminal set is reached (line 10), which allows us to establish safety at all times similarly to the nominal case.
 A formal proof will be given in the following for the more general case including a constraint on model confidence.

-\paragraph{Planning in confident subspaces:} In order to reduce conservatism introduced by uniformly overbounding the uncertainty in \eqref{eq:uniform_error_set}, a central novelty in the proposed safety filter is the ability to restrict planning to regions in the state and input space $\ZZ_c$ where we are sufficiently confident about the system dynamics and the assumed error bound holds, i.e. `$\ZZ_c \mDef\XX \setminus \text{unconfident model}$', compare also with Figure~\ref{fig:model_predictive_safety}.
-A simple approach would be to compute such a region offline and add it as an additional state and input constraint, as it was similarly done for the case of linear dynamics with state dependent uncertainties by \citet{soloperto2018learning}.
+\emph{Planning in confident subspaces:} To reduce conservatism introduced by uniformly overbounding the uncertainty in \eqref{eq:uniform_error_set}, a central novelty in the proposed safety filter is the ability to restrict planning to regions in the state and input space $\ZZ_c$ (see also Figure~\ref{fig:model_predictive_safety}) where we are sufficiently confident about the system dynamics.
+More precisely, we restrict predictions to subspaces where the model error~\eqref{eq:state_input_dependent_model_error} is contained in a pre-specified, reduced allowable error set of the form

+with scaling factor $\gamma$, which allows easy adjustment of the maximum error magnitude due to the relation $e\in\mCS^\gamma \Rightarrow \mNormSmall{2}{e}\leq(\sqrt{n_\mCS}/c_\mCS)\gamma$, see proof of Lemma~\ref{lem:feasible_solution}.
+A simple approach would be to compute the region $\ZZ_c$ offline and add it as an additional state and input constraint, as was similarly done for the case of linear dynamics with state dependent uncertainties by \citet{soloperto2018learning}.
 However, it is in general difficult to compute $\ZZ_c$ analytically and in addition, the set needs to be recomputed once the model belief~\eqref{eq:general_nonlinear_system}, \eqref{eq:dynamics_model} is updated based on observed data.
-We therefore reformulate the requirement to stay inside $\ZZ_c$ as an implicit constraint, avoiding the explicit computation of $\ZZ_c$, and include it in the computation of the safety filter in \eqref{eq:MPSF_opt} using the following definition.
+We therefore reformulate the requirement to stay inside $\ZZ_c$ as an implicit constraint, avoiding the explicit computation of $\ZZ_c$, and include it in the online predictive safety filter problem \eqref{eq:MPSF_opt} using the following definition: